ifecog/Taxi-API/README.md

     Geospatial Integration: Leveraging geospatial data, the API accurately determines driver availability and trip routing.

     User Authentication: Robust user authentication mechanisms safeguard the integrity of the platform.

+## Sources
+This API is inspired by Andrew Kaliba's 'Developing a Real-Time Taxi App with Django Channels and React' [@testdrivenio](https://github.com/testdrivenio/taxi-react-app.git)